Oportun Financial (NASDAQ:OPRT) Releases FY 2022 Earnings Guidance

 Wall Street Analysts Forecast Growth

-In other news, Director Aida Alvarez sold 18,181 shares of the business’s stock in a transaction on Thursday, June 2nd.
-The shares were sold at an average price of $11.46, for a total transaction of $208,354.26.
-Following the transaction, the director now directly owns 18,874 shares in the company, valued at approximately $216,296.04.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
-Corporate insiders own 5.50% of the company’s stock.
+In other Oportun Financial news, Director Aida Alvarez sold 18,181 shares of the business’s stock in a transaction dated Thursday, June 2nd.
+The stock was sold at an average price of $11.46, for a total transaction of $208,354.26.
+Following the completion of the transaction, the director now owns 18,874 shares of the company’s stock, valued at $216,296.04.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+5.50% of the stock is owned by corporate insiders.

 About Oportun Financial